-LGBTQ2S+ is a broad category that includes a wide range of challenges and stressors, including coming out to one's family and friends, sorting out an "authentic" sense of self (including gender dysmorphia and sexual identity issues), monogamy and polyamory or open relationships, discrimination and oppression, self-esteem and self-acceptance, all in the face of social expectations and pressures, which can lead to higher levels of depression, anxiety, substance use, engaging in self-harm behaviours, and/or experience suicidal thoughts.
-Given these stressors that individuals in the LGBTQ2S+ community content with, it is no wonder they suffer from mental health issues at a disproportionately high rate.
+While this is a broad category that includes a wide range of challenges and stressors.
+This can include coming out to one's family and friends, sorting out an "authentic" sense of self (including gender dysmorphia and sexual identity issues), monogamy and polyamory or open relationships, discrimination and oppression, self-esteem and self-acceptance.
+All of which are in the face of social expectations and pressures, which can lead to higher levels of depression, anxiety, substance use, engaging in self-harm behaviours, and/or experience suicidal thoughts.
+Given these stressors that individuals in the LGBTQ2S+ community contend with, it is no wonder they suffer from mental health issues at a disproportionately high rate.

 At Anchoridge Counselling, we draw a strong focus on working with individuals who are a part of the LGBTQ2S+ community.
-We understand the unique hardship that comes with the diverse intersectionality of the LGBTQ2S+ community, and we want you to be heard, understood and seen for who you truly are.
+We understand the unique hardship that comes with the diverse intersectionality of the community, and we want you to be heard, understood, and seen for who you truly are.

-In the province, you are required to have a referral letter from a qualified therapist (or doctor) to begin Hormone Replacement Therapy (HRT) and/or gender-confirming surgery.
-Here at Anchoridge Counselling, we want to be there for you and support you when you make that life-changing decision - Natasha Lavji has the ability to write such a letter, provided you have been in her care for at least one-year.
+In the province, you are required to have a referral letter from a Qualified Therapist (or Doctor) to begin Hormone Replacement Therapy (HRT) and/or gender-confirming surgery.
+We want to be there for you and support you when you make that life-changing decision - Natasha Lavji, has the ability to write such a letter, provided you have been in her care for at least one year.

 Our goal is to connect you with the right mental health professional who will strive to empower you to reach a breakthrough within six to eight sessions.
 At Anchoridge, we know the value of giving compassionate, qualified counsellors the chance to work with the population they know best.

 We look forward to hearing from you - to be your anchor when you need it most.